MikkelVembye/screen_benchmarks/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Benckmark Scheme to Compare AI screening Performance with Humans
+# README: Benckmark Scheme to Compare AI screening Performance with Humans

 This repository contains all data and code behind the title and abstract screening benchmark scheme developed in Vembye, Christensen, Mølgaard, &